WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Attack Model Evaluation

 \subsection{Impact of Speaker Orientation}

-We use a loudspeaker to simulate a speaker and place the loudspeaker at 0\textdegree (in front of the loudspeaker), 90\textdegree (right of the loudspeaker), and 180\textdegree (left of the loudspeaker) of the pressure sensor.
-The loudspeaker is 5 cm away from the pressure sensor and generates a sound of 60 dB.
-The results are shown in Fig. \ref{fig:impactoforientation} for LSD and NISQA-MOS for 500 Hz to 8 kHz upsampling.
+We place the speaker at 0\textdegree (in front), 90\textdegree (left), and 180\textdegree (right) of the pressure sensor at 0.5 m away and generates a sound of 60 dB.
+The results are shown in Fig. \ref{fig:impactoforientation} (Middle) for LSD and NISQA-MOS for 500 Hz to 8 kHz upsampling.
 The LSD and NISQA-MOS are higher at 0\textdegree \,orientation, as at 0\textdegree, the audio is directed to the pressure sensor ports with minimum loss, potentially creating a strong vibration.
-Performance is the same at both 90\textdegree and 180\textdegree orientations, but lower compared to 0\textdegree.
+Performance is the same at both 90\textdegree and 180\textdegree orientations, but lower compared to 0\textdegree with still intelligible quality (NISQA-MOS = 1.5).